 It can filter pollen, dirt, dust, moisture, bacteria, viruses, and submicron liquid aerosols.
 So it can filter pollutants of 0.3 to 10 microns (μm).

-By using photocatalytic oxidation, HEPA can also filter some microorganisms like Aspergillus niger, Penicillium citrinum, Staphylococcus epidermidis, etc.
+Using photocatalytic oxidation, HEPA can filter some microorganisms like Aspergillus niger, Penicillium citrinum, Staphylococcus epidermidis, etc.

 How does HEPA work?